FoxyStoat/daily-css-images/README.md

 My attempt: I like how this turned out, I changed the calendar image a few times so this took me a little longer, but I am happy with the results.
 I used flexbox to help with the calendar dates, this saved a lot of time.

+* #### Daily CSS Images :: 10 Pencil Jar

+...and anything else it may hold.

+My attempt: